PrincetonUniversity/3dunet/README.md

 `python setup.py install`

 ## Run:
-- main scripts are located in the pytorchutils directory
+- main GPU-based scripts are located in the pytorchutils directory
 1. `run_exp.py` --> training
     - lines 64-98: modify data directory, train and validation sets, and named experiment   	  directory (in which the experiment directory of logs and model weights is stored)
 2. `run_fwd.py` --> inference